molily/molily.de/_posts/2020-11-21-testing-angular.md

 <aside class="margin-note">Async validators</aside>

 The cause are the **asynchronous validators** for username, email and password.
-When the user stopped typing into these fields, they wait for one second before sending a request to the server.
-(In production, the HTTP request takes additional time, but our fake `SignupService` returns the response instantly.)
+When the user stops typing into these fields, they wait for one second before sending a request to the server.

+In production, the HTTP request takes additional time, but our fake `SignupService` returns the response instantly.

 <aside class="margin-note">One second debounce</aside>

 This technique to reduce the amount of requests is called *debouncing*.
-Typing the username “fox” for example should send one request with “fox”, not three subsequent requests with “f”, “fo” and “fox”, respectively.
+Typing the username “fox” for example should send one request with “fox”, not three subsequent requests with “f”, “fo”, “fox”.

 The spec above submits the form immediately after filling out the fields.
 At this point in time, the asynchronous validators have been called but have not returned a value yet.
 They are still waiting for the debounce period to pass.

 In consequence, the test needs to wait one second for the asynchronous validators.
-The easiest way would be to write an asynchronous Jasmine test that uses `setTimeout(() => { /* … */}, 1000)`.
+An easy way would be to write an asynchronous test that uses `setTimeout(() => { /* … */}, 1000)`.
 But this would slow down our specs.

 <aside class="margin-note" markdown="1">
   `fakeAsync` and `tick`